Gender Pay Gap

 Review of our data

-This year our median gender pay gap increased by 8.3% and the mean increased by 10.4%.
+This year our median gender pay gap decreased by 6.7% and the mean decreased by 0.4%.

-We have undertaken a more detailed analysis of our data, looking at the mean and median gender pay gaps for some of our lawyers and partners.
-This analysis shows a much smaller pay gap at each level.
-A negative number shows a gap in favour of women.
+We have again undertaken a more detailed analysis of our data, looking at the mean and median gender pay gaps for some of our lawyers and partners.
+This analysis shows a much smaller pay gap at each level, with a negative number showing a gap in favour of women.

-• Paid Time Off – empowering employees to take time off they feel they need rather than imposing limits
+• Paid Time Off – empowering employees to take the time off they feel they need rather than imposing limits.

 • Coaching and mentoring.